 Rick Kelly, Vice President and Chief Financial Officer

 Jerome D. Odom, Ph.D., Provost and Executive Vice President for Academic Affairs

 Robert E. Staton, J.D., Interim Vice President for Development

 Dennis A. Pruitt Sr., Ed.D., Vice President for Student and Alumni Services and Dean of Students

 Thomas L. Stepp, B.A., Secretary, Board of Trustees; University Secretary and Treasurer

 Academic and Support Services

-Detailed instruction concerning the use of library facilities is provided both in English 101 as well as in tours offered by the library's Reference Department.
-A library guide, which gives information about library services, is available upon request.
+Detailed instruction concerning the use of library facilities is provided both in English 101 and in tours offered by the librarys Reference Department.
+A Library Guide, which gives information about library services, is available upon request.

 Gift collections of international repute include: